landofhere/handbook/Onboarding Documents/Welcome to Josephine.md

 # Welcome to Josephine

 Hey!
 Welcome to the Josephine team, we’re so excited to have you with us.
 We’re hoping you’re going to learn a lot working here and that we’ll learn a lot from you.
-But first, this document give you an idea of what to expect on your first day in the office.
+But first, this document will give you an idea of what to expect on your first day in the office.

 At Josephine, we’re trying to build a mission and values-driven organization, so you’ll find that a lot of our policies differ from the norm at other companies.
 If you have any questions about why we do things a certain way, or have a suggestion about how we can do anything better, please let us know (or just write comments in the documents -- you should already have comment access to everything in the Josephine handbook!).